swapnil-cometchat/mastra-run-vc/README.md

   - `.mastra/output/data/runvc_portfolio.json`, then `../data/runvc_portfolio.json` (repo root)
   - Or set `RUNVC_PORTFOLIO_PATH=/absolute/path/to/runvc_portfolio.json` to override.

-Answering priority
+Answering behavior
+- Portfolio questions: use portfolio static data (list or details).
+If not found, reply "Not found on run.vc.
+Please check the Portfolio page." (as configured in agent instructions).
+- FAQ-style questions: try FAQ sheet; if low match or missing, fallback to website index.
-- Company-specific questions: checks static portfolio data first (portfolio-static), then FAQs, then the website index.
+- General run.vc questions: website index.
-- All other questions: checks FAQs first (faq-sheets-qa), then falls back to the website index (prebuilt-runvc-qa).
+- Pitch intent: trigger minimal pitch intake flow (see below).

 Pre-crawl and index (website data)
 - Crawl run.vc and build a local vector index: